sachasayan/minstrel/memory-bank/systemPatterns.md

 - `MarkdownViewer` displays Markdown content from the `projectSlice`.
 - `BookOutlineWizard` collects initial project parameters and triggers the skeleton generation process.
 - `ProjectOverview` combines `ChatInterface` and `MarkdownViewer` to provide the main project view.
-- `chatManager` interacts with `GeminiService` to communicate with the Gemini API, `promptBuilder` to construct prompts, and `projectsSlice` to update project data.
+- `chatManager` interacts with `llmService` to communicate with the Gemini API, `promptBuilder` to construct prompts, and `projectsSlice` to update project data.
 - `projectManager` uses Electron's IPC to interact with `fileOps.ts` in the main process for file system operations.